Young-ook/terraform-aws-fis/examples/blueprint/README.md

 This is FIS (AWS Fault Injection Simulator) Blueprint example helps you compose complete FIS experiments that are fully bootstrapped with the operational software that is needed to deploy and operate chaos engineering.
 Chaos engineering is the discipline of experimenting on a distributed system in order to build confidence in the system's capability to withstand turbulent and unexpected conditions in production.
 If you want know why and how to do chaos engineering, please refer to [this page](https://github.com/Young-ook/terraform-aws-fis/tree/main/README.md).
 With this FIS Blueprint example, you describe the configuration for the desired state of your fault-tolerant AWS environment and resilience testing tools, such as the control plane, computing nodes, databases, storage, network and fault injection simulator, as an Infrastructure as Code (IaC) template/blueprint.
 Once a blueprint is configured, you can use it to stamp out consistent environments across multiple AWS accounts and Regions using your automation workflow tool, such as Jenkins, CodePipeline.
 Also, you can use FIS Blueprint to easily bootstrap a reliable cloud-native application stack with confidence.
 FIS Blueprints also helps you implement relevant security controls needed to operate workloads from multiple teams.

 ## Setup
+### Prerequisites
+This module requires *eksctl* which is an open-source cli tool for EKS cluster management.
+In this example, we will use *eksctl* to create kubernetes access control objects for FIS integration.
+Follow the [instructions](https://github.com/weaveworks/eksctl#installation) for eksctl installation.
+And if you don't have the terraform and kubernetes tools in your environment, go to the [install guide](https://github.com/Young-ook/terraform-aws-eks) and follow the instructions.

+:warning: **This example requires the eksctl version 0.135.0 or higher**

 ### Download
 Download this example on your workspace
 ```